eXascaleInfolab/PyExPool/README.md

 	# Scheduling parameters
 	omitafn  - omit affinity policy of the scheduler, which is actual when the affinity is enabled and the process has multiple treads
-	category  - classification category, typically context or part of the name size  - size of the processing data, >= 0 slowdown  - execution slowdown ratio (inversely to the [estimated] execution speed), E (0, inf)

 	# Execution parameters, initialized automatically on execution
 	tstart  - start time is filled automatically on the execution start (before onstart).
-Default: None tstop  - termination / completion time after ondone proc  - process of the job, can be used in the ondone() to read it's PIPE vmem  - consuming virtual memory (smooth max, not just the current value) or the least expected value inherited from the jobs of the same category having non-smaller size
+Default: None tstop  - termination / completion time after ondone proc  - process of the job, can be used in the ondone() to read it's PIPE
 	"""
 ```
 ### Task